top of page

 My Career

 Animals have always fascinated me.
-This intrigue led to my first internship at the University of Miami during my senior year of high school where I collected sand fleas from beaches and counted them in the lab.
+This intrigue led to my first internship at the University of Miami's Rosenstiel School during my senior year of high school where I collected sand fleas from beaches and counted them in the lab.
 It was a sweaty and tedious task, but it was also the start of my quantitative ecology skills.
 The internship was followed by others, including one at the International Shark Attack File where I researched shark attacks in Latin America.
 Soon after, I earned a B.S. in Environmental Science from the School of Natural Resources and Environment (SNRE) at the University of Florida with a minor in Zoology.
 The highlights of these formative years were an oceanographic cruise, tagging bull sharks, and volunteering during cetacean strandings.

 A Little More About Me